If you run an online business and your store starts experiencing performance issues, you should consider migrating to a better eCommerce platform.

 - Shopify is fairly simple to use, with a clean, clear layout and a generally positive user experience.

-- You can utilize robust eCommerce features to build up a professional and high-converting store.
+- You can utilize robust eCommerce features to build up a professional, branded Shopify store.

 - Shopify offers 15 free eCommerce templates (or ‘themes’) to pick from, each of which comes in two or three different variations, providing you with a good amount of design alternatives.